-As we move in to 2018, now is the critical time to start planning for the year.
+As we move into 2018, now is the critical time to start planning for the year.
 Some of the most overlooked basics for a successful practice owner are estate planning and risk management.

 Statistically, a practice will lose 25% to 35% per month if the owner of the practice passes away.
 Without proper planning, that could be devastating.

 For an owner of a practice, the laws are constantly changing.
-If you fail to have your human resources (i.e. employee protocols) and compliance matter (HIPAA, OSHA, and Department of Labor) properly in place, you could suffer a devastating financial loss.
+If you fail to have your human resources (i.e. employee protocols) and compliance matters (HIPAA, OSHA, and Department of Labor) properly in place, you could suffer a devastating financial loss.

 Below is a list of 7 basic considerations that every practice owner should review.

-1. Prepare a new comprehensive employee manual (including a social media policy, cell phone and Internet policy), which also includes new overtime regulations.
+1. Prepare a new comprehensive employee manual (including a social media policy, cell phone, and Internet policy), which also includes new overtime regulations.

 2. Prepare a new employee package [documents for applications, credit screens, etc…], including employee evaluation and interim employee evaluations.

 3. Non-disclosure and non-solicitation agreement signed by every employee [and a non-compete signed by a key employee, associates, and independent contractors]

 5. Intellectual Property (IP) protection (protect your name, logos, slogans) (trademark/service marks filed with the U.S. Patent and Trademark Office].

 6. Assignment of website design as to your practice Intellectual Property [from your web designer to you].